gndz07/GinaAdzani_12_20032021/README.md

 ## Install this project on your local

-- Fork this repo
+- Fork this repository

-- Clone this repository to your local on a directory of your choice.
+- Clone to your local on a directory of your choice.

 - From the terminal, change directory to the cloned project directory.